sgovind01/Hello/README.md

 # Hello
-This is my first repositiry
+This is my first repository
+I am sure I will learn a lot from the community